 For warm skin

-For summer brides, the light will be overhead, creating a soft focus and allowing you to go for a warmer or more bronzed look than usual.
-Winter daylight is harsher, so winter brides should choose a foundation that is as close to their skin tone as possible.
+Foundation: For summer brides, the light will be overhead, creating a soft focus and allowing you to go for a warmer or more bronzed look than usual.
+Winter daylight is harsher, so winter brides, on the other hand, should choose a foundation that is as close to their skin tone as possible.

-Use black mascara for your wedding day, even if you’re very fair and usually go for brown – it’ll show up better in your photographs.
+Lashes: Use black mascara for your wedding day, even if you’re very fair and usually go for brown ‐‐ it’ll show up better in your photographs.

-Apply blusher over your foundation and set in place with powder over the top.
+Cheeks: Apply blusher over your foundation and set in place with powder over the top.
 Reapply before the evening reception for a bolder evening look.
 Apply blusher on the apple of the cheek and use pink or orange, not bronze.
+Use a white highlighter.